 Refers to the gut of the player when they’re catching the ball.

-When a player scores a one-point goal through the behind and goalposts.
+When an Australian Football player scores a one-point goal through the behind and goalposts.

 A big collision on field, usually a shoulder to hip charge from the tackling player to dispossess the ball.